openandclose/tosixinch/docs/overview.rst

         $XDG_CONFIG_HOME/tosixinch
         ~/.config/tosixinch

-    (So, if this is OK for you, you don't have to create the environment variable).
+    (So, if this is OK for you, you don't have to export the environment variable).

     If this also fails, no user directory is set, and just default application config and sample site config are read.